flaxsearch/harahachibu/README.md

     clusterServers:
       - 192.168.0.1
-        192.168.0.2
+      - 192.168.0.2

+Note that these do not have to be actual server names - they correspond to the server names sent to the `/setSpace` endpoint
+([see below](#setting-free-space-for-a-cluster)).
+Any server names sent to `/setSpace` that aren't in the `clusterServers` list will be rejected.

-If the disk checker does not have space details for **all** of the servers in the list, it will automatically return a fail status.
+If the disk checker does not have space details for **all** of the servers in the cluster, it will automatically return a fail status.

 #### Setting free space for a cluster